-1. Loosen the ratchet buckle assemblies and remove all side poles leaving only the corner poles.

-2. Loosen and angle the center and quarter poles to relieve tension.

-3. Roll out the drop cloth underneath the tent top; lift one center or quarter pole at a time and roll the drop cloth underneath before replacing the pole to its angled position.

-4. Remove the center pole, then all quarter poles.

-5. Loosen corner and side ratchets or ropes and remove poles.

-6. Disconnect all of the ratchet assemblies.
-Remove the ratchet buckle with loop straps (A) from the stakes and loop straps (B) from the tent top.
-Remove stakes.

-7. Unlace the tent top:

-a.
-Separate the valance Velcro and unhook the twisted snap hook from the "O" ring that connects the tents together.
-Unclip the rain flap until the lace line tie-off is accessed.

-b.
-Untie knot and unlace the tent top section while disconnecting the rain flap.

-8. Fold and roll the tent top pieces as tight as possible.
-Remember not to stand or walk on the tent top fabric.

-9. Bagging (always use a drop cloth to protect the tent top from dirt and abrasions while bagging):

-a.
-For Wrap-Around Tent Bag:

-i.
-Lay the bag next to each section of tent top with the side-release buckles facing down.
-Roll each tent top piece onto the center of the bag.

-ii.
-Connect the two short male and female side-release buckles; pull tight.

-iii.
-Connect the remaining side-release buckle and pull tight.

-b.
-For Round-Bottom Tent Bag:

-i.
-Place the folded tent top into the upright vertical position.

-ii.
-Pull the round bottom tent bag over the upright tent top.

-iii.
-Turn the tent top and bag over, pull the draw string tight and tie off.

-10. Fold and roll up the drop cloth.
+- 1. Loosen the ratchet buckle assemblies and remove all side poles leaving only the corner poles. - 2.
+Loosen and angle the center poles to relieve tension. - 3.
+Roll out the drop cloth underneath the tent top. - 4.
+Remove the center poles. - 5.
+Loosen corner ratchets or ropes and remove corner poles. - 6.
+Disconnect all of the ratchet buckles or ropes from the tent top. - 7.
+Unlace the tent top: - a.
+Separate the valance hook & loop and unhook the twisted snap hook from the "O" ring that connects the tents together.
+Unclip the rain flap until the lace line tie-off is accessed. - b.
+Untie knot and unlace the tent top section while disconnecting the rain flap. - 8.
+Fold and roll the tent top pieces as tight as possible.
+Remember not to stand or walk on the tent top fabric. - 9.
+Bagging (always use a drop cloth to protect the tent top from dirt and abrasions while bagging): - a.
+For Wrap-Around Tent Bag: - i.Lay the bag next to the tent top with the side-release buckles facing down.
+Roll the tent top onto the center of the bag. - ii.
+Connect the two short male and female side-release buckles; pull tight. - iii.
+Connect the remaining side-release buckle and pull tight. - b.
+For Round-Bottom Bag: - i.
+Place the folded tent top into the upright vertical position. - ii.
+Pull the round bottom tent bag over the upright tent top. - iii.
+Turn the tent top and bag over, pull the draw string tight and tie off. - 10.
+Fold and roll up the drop cloth.